Strata Building Envelope Leak Investigation

 • Structural deterioration from water damage to framing and sheathing

-• Interior water damage affecting multiple units
+• Interior water damage affecting multiple units simultaneously

-• Significant repair costs requiring special assessments
+• Significant repair costs requiring strata special levies

 • Liability disputes between strata corporations and unit owners

-Complex building envelope failures often require collaboration with building envelope engineers and consultants.
-Our leak detection services provide the field investigation and documentation that engineers need to develop comprehensive repair specifications and remediation plans.
-We work seamlessly with engineering professionals to support the technical assessment process.
+Complex envelope failures require collaboration between leak detection specialists and building envelope engineers.
+Our field investigation and non-destructive testing provides the detailed moisture data and leak path documentation engineers need to develop accurate repair specifications.
+We work seamlessly with engineering firms and consultants to support the full technical assessment process.

 Schedule a Building Envelope Assessment